Prenatal Massage: What to Expect When You’re Expecting Relaxation

 Expecting mothers will likely all agree, carrying that little bundle of joy isn’t always so joyful.
 Back pain, discomfort, and fatigue are all associated with pregnancy and a great way to alleviate these discomforts is with a trip to the spa.
 While many spa treatments are safe for expecting mothers, including manicures, pedicures, and facials, perhaps the most beneficial and relaxing is prenatal massage.

-Keep your day at the spa as carefree as it should be by keeping these precautions in mind:
+Keep your day at the spa as carefree as it should be and make a mental note of these tips:

 - Avoid contrast hydrotherapy (alternating hot and cold pools or rooms).
 Constant temperatures are best.

 - Skip hot baths, steam rooms, and saunas (traditional and infrared).
 Heat and sweat cause decreased blood flow (and blood to pool in your feet), which means the baby gets less oxygen, says Joel Evans, M.D., author of The Whole Pregnancy Handbook.

 - Say no to body wraps, which cause perspiration and raise the core body temperature.

 - Detoxifying body scrubs are a don’t.
 It’s possible that scrubs release toxins into the bloodstream, not a good idea when a very tiny person is sharing it!
 Instead: Try light body buffs for itchy and dry skin.

 - Just remember Essential oils (concentrated plant extracts) are off-limits during the first trimester, according to Dr. Evans.
 It’s safe to reintroduce rose, lavender, and chamomile during the second trimester, as long as they’re diluted with twice the amount of carrier oil, but peppermint, rosemary, sage, and jasmine shouldn’t be used at all, Dr. Evans explains, because they can trigger uterine contractions.
 Some scents can also trigger nausea, so many spas offer scent-free products.